adamldavis/groocss/README.md

 ## New in 0.6

-- Moved closer to CSS syntax using putAt, underscore, methodMissing, and propertyMissing
+- Closer to CSS syntax using getAt, putAt, operator-overloading, underscore, methodMissing, and propertyMissing
 - Translator to convert from existing CSS
 - Available pretty print (using Config)